uiceds/project-team-wres/manuscript.md

 ![Fig 2: Data Gap in 2020](./images/LatentHeatGap.png){width=80%}

-## Step 1: Regression analysis
+## Step 1: Exploratory Data Analysis

 <p style="text-align: justify;">
 We have 167 variables in the dataset.
 Although we can filter some ET related variables based on empirical models, these variables may not accurate and AI models tend to obtain adequate information.
 Therefore, we propose to conduct regression analysis to find out variables highly correlated to latent heat.
 These variables will be input variables in deep learning model.
+To simplify the process of figuring out how these factors interact and vary across different times of the day and seasons, we focus on the first five data of main variables first.
+The main variables include Timestamp, Observed latent heat flux (LE_Obs), Net radiation (Rn), Temperature in degrees Celsius (T), Air_Pressure and etc. Table 2 shows the first 5 data of each variable as follows:
 </p>